Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 Most states mandate these to be notarized as part of payment, particularly when contractors are swearing that there are no liens or outstanding payments.

-It makes it easier to verify that the person signing for a corporation is who he or she claims to be and that he or she is so authorized.
+It makes it easier to prove that the individual signing on behalf of a corporation is indeed the same person and that he or she has the authorization to do so.

-Consider a notarized lease agreement between two businesses.
+Take a notarized business lease deal between two organizations.

 Notarizing these supporting documents is an evident paper trail of authorization.